davidgasquez/handbook/Data/Data Culture.md

   - [Doing the fundamentals really well almost always exposes how little is actually understood about why things are happening.
 It’s uncomfortable for high performing people to acknowledge that your grip on the levers is slippery](https://twitter.com/gwenwindflower/status/1498822586255519744).
 - [Data ownership is a hard problem](https://www.linkedin.com/posts/chad-sanderson_heres-why-data-ownership-is-an-incredibly-activity-6904107936533114880-gw8n/).
 Data is fundamentally generated by services (or front-end instrumentation) which is managed by engineers.
 CDC and other pipelines are built by data engineers.
 The delineation of ownership responsibilities is very rarely established, with each group wanting to push 'ownership' onto someone else so they can do the jobs they were hired for.
 - [Becoming a data-driven organization is a journey, which unfolds over time and requires critical thinking, human judgement, and experimentation](https://hbr.org/2022/02/why-becoming-a-data-driven-organization-is-so-hard).
 Fail fast, learn faster.
+  - Data-drivenness is about building tools, abilities, and, most crucially, a culture that acts on data.
   - [Path to create a data-driven organization](https://twitter.com/_abhisivasailam/status/1520274838450888704):
     - 1. Get a well-placed leader with influence to message, model, and demand data-driven execution.
     - 2. Hire/fire based on data aptitude and usage.